Moa Folke

 Moa Folke (born 25 March 1995) is a Swedish professional golfer who plays on the Ladies European Tour.
-In 2023, she won the Dimension Data Ladies Pro-Am and was runner-up at the Joburg Ladies Open.
+In 2023, she won the Dimension Data Ladies Pro-Am and was runner-up at the Joburg Ladies Open and the Open de France Dames.

 Early life and amateur career

 Folke was born in Tranås in 1995 and won several tournaments on the Skandia Tour junior circuit in Sweden.